This user guide is divided into two sections below:

 1. To add a comment, click on the Meeting feed link in the left-hand side menu.

 2. To add a text-only comment, write a text in the What's the news? field and click on either (a) the Post comment button, or (b) the Post & notify button if you would like to send a notification to all of the followers of the meeting.

 3. To add a comment with a picture, write a text in the What's the news? field and then click on the camera icon to choose a picture from your hard disk.
 To post the comment and picture, click on either (a) the Post comment button, or (b) the Post & notify button if you would like to send a notification to all of the followers of the meeting.

 4. To add a comment with a Youtube video (currently the only supported video format), write a text in the What's the news? field, then click on the video camera icon and paste a YouTube video link.
 To post the comment and video, click on either (a) the Post comment button, or (b) the Post & notify button if you would like to send a notification to all of the followers of the meeting.

-5. As the meeting organizer, you are able to monitor and moderate the comments in your meeting FEED.
-To delete a comment, click on the three dots icon in the top-right corner above a comment, and either (a) choose the Moderate option if you want to delete the comment with a note DELETED that will show up in the app, or (b) choose the Delete option if you want to delete the comment without any information.
+5. As the meeting organiser, you are able to monitor and moderate the comments in your meeting FEED.
+To delete a comment, click on the three dots icon in the top-right corner above the comment, and choose the Delete option.
+You can also select Block commenting in this meeting if you want to block the specific user.

 Please note: users can access the FEED in the app only if the meeting status is set to the Open or Finished.

 Tips and Tricks - How to Best Utilize the Feed for Your Meeting